alexbmoreira/django-postgres-user-template/README.md

 ### Database name (technically optional)

-If you want to use a different database name thatn `myproject`, change your database settings from
+If you want to use a different database name than `myproject`, change your database settings from

 ```
 DATABASES = {